 At Fallings Park Primary School, children are at the heart of everything we do and we want them to be happy, confident and successful learners.
 To achieve this every child is entitled to Quality First Teaching.
-This means:

 • that the teacher has high expectations

 • that all teaching is based on building on what the child already knows, can do and understands

 • different ways of teaching are in place so that the child is fully involved in learning in class